kaaproject/kaa-rfcs/0018/README.md

         {
             "name":"endpointId",
             "type":"string",
-            "doc":"Identifier of the endpoint that registered with the server" }
+            "doc":"Identifier of the endpoint that matched against the filter" }
     ]
 }